 Fred Hurwitz Headshot

-and assisted in providing teens who are aging out of the foster care system with important skills for adulthood.
-When you ask Fred why he continues to serve as a CASA volunteer advocate after nearly 30 years, he says it is simply because he knows he is making a difference.
+Fred Hurwitz has served as a CASA volunteer advocate for 27 children from 14 different families.
+He has witnessed successful adoptions and reunifications, and assisted in providing teens who are aging out of the foster care system with important skills for adulthood.
+When you ask Fred why he continues to serve as a CASA volunteer advocate after more than 30 years, he says it is simply because he knows he is making a difference.

 “CASA volunteer advocates know the children better than anyone else on the case,” Fred says.
 “You stay with the children through the length of a case, and that is powerful.”
 Fred speaks of his advocacy with pride and dedication for the children he has served.
 “When you do good work, the judges listen.
 You are influential,” he says.